The World’s Most Advanced Radar

 Space Fence, now the world’s most advanced radar, provides uncued detection, tracking and accurate measurement of space objects, including satellites and orbital debris, primarily in low-earth orbit (LEO).
 The new radar permits the detection of much smaller microsatellites and debris than current systems.
 It also significantly improves the timeliness with which operators can detect space events.
-The flexibility and sensitivity of the system also provides coverage of deep space geosynchronous orbits while maintaining the surveillance fence.
+The flexibility and sensitivity of the system also provides coverage of objects in geosynchronous orbit while maintaining the surveillance fence.